What to expect from Samsung’s August foldable Unpacked event

 According to Brar, the Z Flip 4 will sport a 6.7-inch FHD+ AMOLED display with a 120Hz refresh rate.
 Additionally, the foldable will sport a 2.1-inch external display (up from last year’s) and Qualcomm 8+ Gen 1 chip, 8GB of RAM and up to 256GB of storage.

-The handset is also poised to feature the same camera setup as last year’s offering two 12-megapixel rear shooters and a 10-megapixel selfie camera.
+The handset is also poised to feature the same camera setup as last year’s device, offering two 12-megapixel rear shooters and a 10-megapixel selfie camera.
 This marks a stark difference between this and next year’s and is expected to sport a 50-megapixel primary camera.

 Lastly, the phone is rumoured to feature One UI 4.1 based on Android 12, as well as a 3,700mAh battery with 25W wired charging and 10W wireless.